Kama95/Website2/README.md

 #some more and more texct to show that we branching and merging and adfoig all sorts of perograming things.
 git commit vommoti

+#Commit message for conflict and problems

+Let us see see how this works shall we